 Overall, we’ve already discussed some major finance and accounting certifications, and that’s just a handful of them.
 Others include:

 So, if you continue to aim your career toward specific abilities and skills, one of these certifications may prove advantageous.
 However, many accountants earn one of the 7 certifications we discussed at the beginning of this article.

 Over the years, candidates have asked which is the easiest accounting certification to earn more times than I can count.
 In truth, the exam difficulty does vary, but I wouldn’t pick an accounting certification based on these criteria.
 You should instead choose the one that adds the most value to your career.

 Try to avoid shortcuts and short-term gains.
 It’s much better to plan long-term, so you can benefit long-term.

-Just because an accounting certification has a reputation for being difficult to achieve does not mean that earning it would be an impossible task for you.
+Just because an accounting certification has a reputation for being difficult to achieve does not mean that earning it would be impossible for you.
 Rather, if you are intelligent and hard-working, you can get any of these certifications!

 That being said, we can see that some of these certifications have very stringent prerequisites, so their reputations may be well-founded.
 Looking at requirements alone, the CPA and the CFA certifications are the most demanding.
 However, the CPA and CFA exams usually have higher pass rates than the CIA and Part 1 of the CMA exams.

 The answer really depends on your career path.
 How you want to specialize is also an aspect of this decision.
-If you can qualify for it, getting the CPA title is a good idea because the CPA is so prestigious and versatile.
+Getting the CPA title is a good idea if you can qualify for it because it is so prestigious and versatile.
 Earning one additional title can then help distinguish you even further.